archSeer/glfw/README.md

-# ruby-glfw
+# glfw

-## What is ruby-glfw?
+## What is glfw?

-ruby-glfw contains Ruby bindings for the [GLFW library].
+glfw contains Ruby bindings for the [GLFW library].
 This currently includes the GLFW 2.7.3 source code in the package.
 This particular fork is my attempt to fix some build issues in ruby-glfw, and is based on the old [ruby-glfw gem][deathtrap] (unmaintained since 2008-ish) by Jan Dvorak.